-A great little walk that passes an Aboriginal engraving site, offers great views over Pittwater and provides access to two secluded beaches.
+A great little bushwalk that passes an Aboriginal engraving site, offers great views over Pittwater and provides access to two secluded beaches.

 Shortly after the cave, the narrow bush track meets the Resolute Track, which is a wide fire trail.
 Turn left (going right takes you to the Resolute Picnic Ground, which is an alternate starting point) and follow the sandy fire trail, which descends gradually.
 Shortly after the turn-off, there’s a sign on the left marking a site of Aboriginal rock engravings.
-There are views over Pittwater towards Avalon and the Barrenjoey Peninsula from the trail.
+This is the Garigal site, which includes a man and two eels: the man has a club across his waist, which may be a gnullagnulla (a club).

 After about 900m the fire trail forks; keep to the left (there is a big sign at this junction).
 Another kilometre of downhill walking, and you’re at the end of the fire trail.
 A small sign marks the narrow track that continues steeply down, through tall casuarina trees.
 Soon you reach the North Mackerel Trail which goes to Great Mackerel Beach; turn left and then take the track down to the beach.